KereszTech/BibleData/README.md

 This project is in its initial phase.
 Currently the fundaments are being layed down.
 We plan to include more people in the future but if you feel the dedication get in touch with totymedli via [GitHub](https://github.com/totymedli) or [Twitter](https://twitter.com/totymedli).

 This project is part of [KereszTech](http://keresztech.org) the Christian cross-platform software center.

+## License

+- Databases and lists in this repository are licensed under CC-BY-SA-4.0
+- Source code, applications and tools are licensed under GPLv3

 ## Support